Skip to main content

 Description

 CVE-2026-32878 is a prototype pollution vulnerability in parse-community's parse-server versions prior to 9.
 6. 0-alpha.
 20 and 8.
 6. 44.
-It allows attackers to bypass request keyword denylist protections and class-level permissions by exploiting the deep copy mechanism to inject unauthorized fields into class schemas.
-This injection can cause permanent schema type conflicts that cannot be resolved even with master key access.
-The vulnerability arises from the use of a third-party deep copy library that does not safely handle prototype properties.
-The issue is fixed in versions 9.
+It allows attackers to bypass request keyword denylist protections and class-level permissions by exploiting the deep copy mechanism, injecting unauthorized fields into class schemas.
+This can cause permanent schema type conflicts that cannot be resolved even with master key access.
+The issue arises from the use of a vulnerable third-party deep copy library, which was replaced in fixed versions with a safer built-in deep clone mechanism.
+No known workarounds exist, and exploitation requires no user interaction but does require some privileges.

 AI-Powered Analysis